ptrcao/07-Project-1/README.md

 ## Description

 Fuel Seeker is an application that allows users to search for fuel nearby to their location.
-Users can search by Fuel Type, Price and Distance.
+Users can search by Fuel Type and Radius (km), with ranking on either Price or Distance.
 The projct uses two Third Party API's.
  - NSW Fuel API - a governement API which is used to get the nearby fuel prices across NSW.
  - Google Maps Javascript API - used to display both Interactive and Static Maps that show the location of fuel stations and directions from the Users location.